How does RFID Work in Warehouse Management?

 Cost Considerations for RFID Implementation

-The cost to implement RFID depends on various factors, including the size of the warehouse, the type of tags and readers required, and the level of integration with existing systems.
+The cost to implement RFID depends on various factors, including the warehouse size, the type of tags and readers required, and the level of integration with existing systems.
 While initial costs may be higher than barcodes, the long-term savings from improved efficiency and reduced labor make RFID a worthwhile investment.

 Challenges and Disadvantages of Using RFID